kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 The node component of a CSI Driver require direct access to the host for making block devices and/or filesystems available to the kubelet, CSI Drivers use the [mkfs(8)](https://man7.org/linux/man-pages/man8/mkfs.8.html) and [mount(8)](https://man7.org/linux/man-pages/man8/mount.8.html) commands to format and mount filesystems.
-CSI Drivers running in Windows nodes can't execute similar Windows commands due to the missing capability of running privileged operations from a container.
+Containerized CSI Node plugins running in Windows nodes can't execute similar Windows commands due to the missing capability of running privileged operations from a container.
 To workaround this issue, a proxy binary called [CSI Proxy was introduced](https://kubernetes.io/blog/2020/04/03/kubernetes-1-18-feature-windows-csi-support-alpha/) as a way to perform privileged storage operations by relaying the execution of these privileged storage operations to it, CSI